mv4manishverma/gettingstartertedwithpython/.ipynb_checkpoints/README-checkpoint.md

 **1. Basic data types in python:** Please go through the **datatypes.ipynb** file to see the details.

-**2. Built-in Pyhton Functions and loops:** Please go through the file **builtinfunctiosandloops.ipynb** to see most useful built in functions and loops in python.
+**2. Built-in Python Functions and loops:** Please go through the file **builtinfunctiosandloops.ipynb** to see most useful built in functions and loops in python.